crowdagger/crowbook/guide/proofreading.md

 The last proofreading feature is a bit less important, but it can be useful in some cases.
-It is is dis/activated by setting `proofread.nb_spaces` to "true" or false, and it will highlight different sort of non-breaking spaces in HTML proofreading output files.
+It is is dis/activated by setting `proofread.nb_spaces` to "true" or "false", and it will highlight different sort of non-breaking spaces in HTML proofreading output files.
 This can be useful in some cases, but it is mostly a debugging feature to check that the french cleaner of Crowbook correctly